-Car accidents can range from devastating multi-car pileups to fender benders with delayed soft tissue injuries.
-Regardless of the type of accident, FindLaw's Car Accident section contains helpful information and resources if you or a loved one has been involved in a car accident.
-Articles cover topics such as first steps after an accident, how to prove (or avoid) fault, car insurance claims, contributory negligence in car accident cases, and tips on hiring a car accident attorney to help protect your legal rights.
-You will also find links to product recalls relating to automobiles, driving safety, crash statistics, and more.
+Car accident personal injuries can range from devastating multi-car pileups with fatalities to fender benders with delayed soft tissue injuries.
+Regardless of the type of accident, FindLaw's section on Car Accidents contains helpful information and resources you can reference if you or a loved one has been involved in a car accident.

 After an Accident

-Our pamphlet on first steps after an auto accident can be printed and stored in your automobile to help ensure that you don't create trouble and expense for yourself, miss an opportunity to gather evidence, or undermine your attempts to be compensated for an accident that wasn't your fault.
+You can print FindLaw's pamphlet on the first steps after an auto accident.
+Store it in your car to help ensure that you don't create trouble and unnecessary expenses for yourself, miss an opportunity to gather evidence, or undermine your attempts to be compensated for an accident.

 Proving Fault in a Crash